 use of non-government software and hardware

-incompatibility of different electronic messaging programs
+incompatibility of different electronic messaging and communications programs

 digital preservation of information and records that have long-term value.

 An organisation must also be aware of compliance issues when managing text messages and other communications.
 These issues include:

 mandatory requirements under the Public Records Act 2005

 obligations and considerations under the Privacy Act 2020